-AlgoMech - the first Festival of Algorithmic and Mechanical Movement is coming to Sheffield from 12-19th November 2016, with talks, hands-on workshops, concerts, and a full-on algorave, all exploring algorithmic and mechanical movement.
+AlgoMech - the first Festival of Algorithmic and Mechanical Movement took place in Sheffield from 12-19th November 2016, with talks, hands-on workshops, concerts, and a full-on algorave, all exploring algorithmic and mechanical movement.

 To get in contact, drop us a line at email@example.com.